 D.C.
 Racking & Maintenance Inc. ("DCR") and Logiserv Inc. ("Logiserv") are owned by Cameron Joyce, an AHG director.
 DCR provides warehouse racking installation, maintenance and repairs for our healthcare logistics segment.
 Logiserv provides us with warehouse racking and racking components as well as warehouse racking installation, maintenance and repairs.
+We also purchase warehouse racking installation, maintenance and repairs.
 We also purchase warehouse racking installation, maintenance and repairs, and warehouse racking and racking components from arm's length providers.
-During Q1 2022, we expensed \$6 (Q1 2021 - \$3) for warehouse racking installation, maintenance and repair services provided by DCR and Logiserv.
+During YTD 2022, we purchased \$47 (YTD 2021 - \$nil) of warehouse racking and racking components from Logiserv.
+During YTD 2022, we expensed \$14 (YTD 2021 - \$18) for warehouse racking installation, maintenance and repair services provided by DCR and Logiserv.
 We expect to continue to purchase warehouse racking installation, maintenance and repair services from DCR and Logiserv.